Trump says he's extended the tariff deadline for Mexico by 90 days

 In his Thursday social media post, the president said he agreed to a 90-day extension during a phone conversation with Mexico President Claudia Sheinbaum, which he described as "very successsful."

+The president has turned to tariffs as a way to force trading partners to negotiate deals that he says are more favorable to the U.S. and reduce trade imbalances.
+Ahead of the Aug.
+1 deadline to strike new trade deals with Mexico and many other nations, the Trump administration has announced trade deals with five Asian countries, the United Kingdom and the European Union.

-"We will be talking to Mexico over the next 90 Days with the goal of signing a Trade Deal somewhere within the 90 Day period of time, or longer," he wrote.
+"We will be talking to Mexico over the next 90 Days with the goal of signing a Trade Deal somewhere within the 90 Day period of time, or longer," Mr. Trump wrote.

-He added that the "exact same Deal as we had" with Mexico will be extended during that time, which he said includes a "a 25% Fentanyl Tariff, 25% Tariff on Cars, and 50% Tariff on Steel, Aluminum, and Copper."
+He added that the "exact same Deal as we had" with Mexico will be extended during that time, which includes a "25% Fentanyl Tariff, 25% Tariff on Cars, and 50% Tariff on Steel, Aluminum, and Copper."

+Many economists project that tariffs could lead to higher consumer prices because the import duties are paid by U.S. importers, such as Walmart, which then pass on some or all of the costs to shoppers.
+While inflation so far in 2025 has remained relatively muted, there are signs that the import duties are pushing some U.S. prices higher.

+For instance, the Federal Reserve's preferred inflation measure — the Personal Consumption Expenditures, or PCE — ticked higher in June.
+Many goods that are heavily imported saw clear price increases, with furniture prices up 1.3% just last month, appliances up 1.9%, and computers up 1.4%.